jinaga/jinaga_com/src/content/documents/02-create-an-app/02-install-jinaga.md

 npm install jinaga jinaga-react
 ```

-Then create a file called `jinaga-config.ts` in de `src` directory and add the following code:
+Then create a file called `jinaga-config.ts` in the `src` directory and add the following code:

 ```typescript
 import { JinagaBrowser } from "jinaga";